10 Signs Your Website Might Not Be Guiding Visitors Clearly

 Here are 10 signs your website may not be guiding visitors as clearly as it could.

-1. Visitors Can’t Quickly Tell What You Do
+1. Visitors Can't Quickly Understand What You Do

 2. Important Information Is Hard to Find

-3. Your Homepage Tries to Do Too Much
+3. Your Homepage Tries to Communicate Everything at Once

 Want to Evaluate Your Homepage?